DripVerse/library/docs/guide/utility/introduction.md

 import {FeatureList, Column, Feature, Contact} from "@site/components/featurelist"

 Utilities are an important part of the Cyberspace, as it lets us add actions to NFTs, thus making Smart NFTs.
 Utilities have their own specific functions as designed for.
+These functions are contained as separate objects called _Artefacts_.
+Utility is using one of the artefact with user customisation and creating that action that the artefact was intended for. _Currently, the artefact creation is not public._

 ### Available Utilities